cargo-generate/cargo-generate/guide/src/templates/scripting.hook-types.md

 ### Pre

 - Pre hooks are run *after all placeholders mentioned in cargo-generate.toml has been resolved*.
-- The hooks are free to add aditional variables, but its too late to influence the conditional system.
+- The hooks are free to add additional variables, but its too late to influence the conditional system.

-  This is a sideeffect of conditionals influencing the hooks - so placeholders need to be evaluated before the hooks are known.
+  This is a side effect of conditionals influencing the hooks - so placeholders need to be evaluated before the hooks are known.

 ### Post